Skip to main content

 executor:

-# indicates we should create the terraform-executor service account
+# Indicates the creation of the terraform-executor service account

 create: true

-# annotations is a collection of annotations which should be added to the ServiceAccount
+# annotations is a collection of annotations to be added to the ServiceAccount

 annotations: